opensearch-project/documentation-website/_api-reference/ingest-apis/processors/lowercase.md

 ```
 {% include copy-curl.html %}

-You'll get the following response, which confirms the pipeline is working correctly and producing the expected output:
+You'll receive the following response, which confirms the pipeline is working correctly and producing the expected output:

 ```json
 {